Custom Hooks

 With self-hosted GrowthBook Enterprise, you can extend GrowthBook's validation logic with Custom Hooks.

-Custom Hooks are javascript snippets that are evaluated on the server during validation.
-For example, you can use this to enforce specific naming conventions for feature flags or to check for the presence of required metadata.
+Custom Hooks are JavaScript snippets that run on the server during validation.
+Use them to enforce naming conventions for feature flags, check for required metadata, or add other custom validation logic.

 Using Custom Hooks

-Custom Hooks can either be global or scoped to specific projects and you can create multiple hooks of the same type.
-This allows for flexible and granular validation rules.
+Custom Hooks can be global or scoped to specific projects, and you can create multiple hooks of the same type for flexible, granular validation rules.

 Limits